Livestock Water Recycling

 Livestock Water Recycling, Inc. (LWR) is a privately owned Canadian company based in Calgary, Alberta.
 The environmental company focuses on livestock manure management of dairy, poultry, hog and digester CAFO livestock operations.

-The company has built and manufactured industrial waste water treatment systems through out North America since 1991.
+The company has built and manufactured industrial waste water treatment systems throughout North America since 1991.
 It conducts all design, production and manufacturing at its office in Calgary, Alberta.
 Initially, the company focused on wastewater remediation of oil and gas sites.
 In 2017 it began more focus on the agricultural industry.

 The LWR Manure Treatment System

 The LWR Manure Treatment System uses mechanical and chemical processes to separate nutrients from manure in dairy or hog CAFO operations.
 The system produces dry solids, a liquid nutrient concentrate and clean potable water.
 Manure is rich in phosphorus, nitrogen, potassium, and ammonia.
 These nutrients can be used as fertilizer to improve crop production.

 LWR currently has systems operating in Indiana, New York, Michigan, and Wisconsin.